Pugazhanthi11/TechnoHacks-DataCollection/README.md

-# Data Science
+# DataCollection

-This is my first task for the TechnoHacks Data Science Internship.
+A Data Science project focused on exploring data, uncovering patterns, and generating meaningful insights

-For this task, I collected COVID-19 data from a public API using Python.
+For this, I collected COVID-19 data from a public API using Python.
 The data was fetched using the Requests library, converted into a DataFrame using Pandas, and saved as a CSV file for future analysis.

 ## Tools Used